shivin316/EDA-on-JOSAA-dataset/README.md

 # EDA-on-JOSAA-dataset
-Exploratory data analysis on JOSAA Engineering Schools Seat Allocation (JEE) dataset for Year 2022 using Python on Jupyter notebook . libraries used - Pandas , Numpy , Matplotlib , Seaborn.
+Exploratory data analysis on JOSAA Engineering Schools Seat Allocation (JEE) dataset for **Year 2022** using **Python on Jupyter notebook . libraries used - Pandas , Numpy , Matplotlib , Seaborn.**

 1.The dataset is downloaded from https://www.kaggle.com/datasets/divyanshukunwar/josaa-engineering-schools-seat-allocation-jee
-.   it is also available in the respository
+.   it is also available in the respository as **filename 2022.csv**

-2.This dataset contains data of JOSAA seat allocation for year 2022 .
+2.This dataset contains data of JOSAA seat allocation for **year 2022** .
 Admission to prestigious engineering college in india is done on the basis of marks in jee and this dataset can help summarise various statistics about :

 i) seats distribution across all Institues.